GitWizards/MensaUniurbBot/api/README.md

 # Mensa Uniurb API #

-Simple API written in flask parse the ERDIS menu directly from their webpage.
+Simple API written in Flask scrap data from the Erdis menu webpage.
 Every request is logged to generate some statistic data.

 ## Usage ##